-Showing provides an opportunity for riders and owners to exhibit their animals without taking part in any of the Olympic disciplines.
+Showing provides an opportunity for riders and owners to exhibit their animals.
 Classes are divided into ridden and in-hand sections and there are many different classes for different horses and ponies.
 Classes may be broken down by the age, type or breed of the horse or pony.
 For in-hand showing classes, the horse is led without a saddle, not ridden, and its conformation and gaits are judged.

-The Irish Shows Association Ltd. evolved from a Federation of Show Societies initially formed in 1931.
+Showing in Ireland is administered by The Irish Shows Association Ltd. which evolved from a Federation of Show Societies initially founded in 1931.
 Membership of the Association is open to all recognised Agricultural Show Societies throughout the island of Ireland.

 - To promote and assist in the development of Agricultural Shows;

 - To act as a negotiating instrument between members and outside bodies;